ArchieTruman/MethylationBraak/README.md

 # MethylationBraak

 This repo is designed to analyse methylation data alongside phenotypical data.
+The project write up pdf is the best place to start in understanding the work performed here.

 It was first used in my undergraduate project "non-linear methods reveal 267 novel CpG sites associated with Alzheimer's disease"